 In the camp, the prisoners continued to die, but at a slower rate.
 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 When a POW died, the POWs stripped him of his clothing, and the man was buried naked.
 The dead man’s clothing was washed in boiling water and given to a prisoner in need of clothing.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.

 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when, but Lawrence received the number I-06104 which was his POW no matter where he was sent in the Philippines.
+The first men known to receive POW numbers were the men on the Tottori Maru which sailed for Japan on October 8th.
+It is not known when, but Lawrence received the number 1-06104 which was his POW no matter where he was sent in the Philippines.
 The letter in front of the number indicated he had been assigned the number at Cabanatuan.

 Multiple work details left the camp each day and returned each evening.
 Some details were small while others had 1255 to 1450 POWs on them.
 The POWs received Christmas telegrams on February 7.
 The War Department released a list of men known to be Japanese POWs on February 8.
 Emile’s name was on it.
 His wife had been informed he was a POW weeks earlier.
-The POWs watched the Marx Brothers movie “Room Service” on the February 11 and many Japanese propaganda news clips.
-It was recorded on February 12 that there had not been a death in the camp in eight days.
+The POWs watched the Marx Brothers’ movie “Room Service” on February 11th and many Japanese propaganda news clips.
+It was recorded on February 12th that there had not been a death in the camp in eight days.
 Three POWs died the next day.
 The Japanese also ordered that the POWs turn in all radios to them.
 It is not known if they received any.
-POWs who did not have blankets were issued a blanket by the Japanese on February 22.
+POWs who did not have blankets were issued a blanket by the Japanese on February 22nd.
 A program was started to stop the spread of dysentery.
-For every full milk can of flies the POWs turned in, they received cigarettes in return.
-It was noted that on March 3, 12 million flies had been turned in and 320 rats had been turned in.
+For every full milk can of flies, the POWs turned in, they received cigarettes in return.
+It was noted that on March 3rd, 12 million flies had been turned in and 320 rats had been turned in.

 Another POW, Conley, escaped from the garden detail on July 11, 1943, and was captured in a barrio.
 At about 11:00 PM, there was a lot of noise in the camp.
 The next morning, at the camp morgue, POWs described what they saw.
 Conley’s jaw had been crushed as was the top of his skull, his teeth had all been knocked out with a rifle butt, his left leg had been crushed, and he had been bayoneted in the eyes and scrotum.
-Also during July, the names of 500 POWs were posted on the list of POWs being sent to Bilibid Prison.
-On July 22, the POWs were issued new shoes, a suit of “Philippine Blues” and were 2 cans of corn beef, and 3 cans of milk.
+Also in July, the names of 500 POWs were posted on the list of POWs being sent to Bilibid Prison.
+On July 15, 25 to 30 trucks arrived at the camp to transport POWs to Manila.
+On July 22nd, the POWs were issued new shoes, a suit of “Philippine Blues” and were 2 cans of corn beef, and 3 cans of milk.
 They were informed they would be taking a 21-day trip.
-On July 15, 25 to 30 trucks arrived at camp to transport POWs to Manila.
 The trucks with the POWs left at 8:00 P.M. and arrived at Bilibid Prison at 2:00 A.M.
 The only food the POWs received was rotten sweet potatoes.
 As it turned out, when they arrived in Manila, they were used in The Dawn of Freedom, a Japanese propaganda film, to show how cruel the Americans were to the Filipinos.

 While the ship sat in port, tin ingots were loaded onto the ship.
 The exact date that the ship sailed is not known.
 The ship went through a storm that caused it to roll from side to side.
 To the POWs’ amazement, it did not sink it.
 Some POWs went mad and began screaming, but there was little that could be done for them.
 If a friend was near, he knocked his friend out.
 Because of the storm, the POWs could not go on deck to relieve themselves, so buckets were placed in the corners of the hold.
 They soon overflowed.
 Most of the POWs were too sick to even reach the buckets.
 Most of the freshwater supply – which was in tied barrows on deck – was washed overboard, so the Japanese cut the amount of water given to the POWs.
 After this was done, many of the POWs did not urinate since they sweated out what little water they received to drink.
 Those POWs who died had a rope tied around their chests and under their arms.
 They were pulled out of the hold and the bodies were thrown into the ocean.